Andrettin/Wyrmsun/readme.txt

 * Map Editor
 - Fixed crash which occurred when pressing the "OK" button in the player properties dialog.

+* Units
+- Fixed crash which occurred when a ranged unit was garrisoned inside a caravan while near enemies.

 * User Interface
 - F11 is now the screenshot hotkey.
 - Reworked the game's rendering system and graphical interface to use the Qt Framework.